chaunceygardiner/weewx-weatherboard/docs/upgrading.md

 current.dateTime.format("%X")
 ```

-The installer adds it to `[LoopData] [[Include]] fields` for you, along
+4.0's installer adds it to `[LoopData] [[Include]] fields` for you, along
 with any other field the board reads that your fields line happens to be
 missing, so the ordinary upgrade needs no hand-editing.
+(From 4.1 the
+skin declares its fields instead and the line is left alone — see
-If your fields
+[above](#upgrading-to-41).)
+If your fields line does not have it — you
-line does not have it — you edited the line afterwards, or LoopData was not
+edited the line afterwards, or LoopData was not installed when the board
-installed when the board was — the corner reads `??:??:??` until it does.
+was — the corner reads `??:??:??` until it does.

 Also new in 4.0, needing nothing from you: